taehyounpark/queryosity/README.md

 auto cut_2ldf_wwcr = cut_2ldf.filter<cut>("wwcr")(mll > mll_cut);  // path = "2ldf/cr"
 auto cut_2lsf_wwcr = cut_2lsf.filter<cut>("wwcr")(mll > mll_cut);  // path = "2lsf/cr"
 ```
+To preserve uniqueness (should it be desired) of identifiers associated with branched selections, replacing `filter` with `channel` for selection(s) after the fork, such that the _path_ of a selection includes the upstream selection to form a unique string, may be helpful (as done above).

 ## 3. Counting entries
 ### 3.1 Booking counters and accessing their results
-A `counter` defines an action that is:
+A `counter` defines an action that is
-- Performed `at()` at a selection, i.e. only perform the action if the cut has passed.
+- Performed `at()` at a selection, i.e. only if the cut has passed.
-    -  Handling (or ignoring) the selection weight is also up to the counter.
+    -  Handling (or ignoring) the selection weight.
-- Can be `fill()`ed with columns such that their values are also known for each entry.
+- Can be `fill()`ed with columns such that their values are also handled.

 A full user-implementation must specify what (arbitrary) action is to be performed and its output result.
 ```cpp